saniya-yasham/learn/HW.md

 Create a object fruit
-and destructure it, and console its values
+and destructure it, and console its values, try nested destructuring and rename also,

+make arrow fn